Davey Drive, Hollingdean, Brighton BN17BF

 We have fun when we learn in the Early Years Foundation Stage.
 Our emphasis is on first hand experiences where children can investigate and have a go.
 We encourage active learning where children can concentrate, persevere and enjoy success.
 Children will have and develop their own ideas, make links and develop their own strategies with the support of the adults who work with them.
 We know it is important to develop children's confidence and a love for learning.
 We value early language and aim to develop vocabulary across the curriculum every day.

-The following link is a parent friendly guide to the new EYFS and what to expect when they start school.
+The following link is a parent-friendly guide to the new EYFS and what to expect when their child starts school at St Josephs.

 Parent's Guide